apoorv0011/Code-Craft/README.md

 ---

-Built with ❤️ using React, Tailwind CSS, and Gemini AI
+Built with ❤️ using React, Tailwind CSS, and Gemini API